 Tips for Pros

 Top with Sand

-Why use sand?
-It makes the crack filler ready for walking on much earlier than if you don't put sand on it.
+Sand makes the crack filler ready for walking on much earlier than if you don't put sand on it.
 On hot summer days, the rubber filler won't become too sticky if it has sand on it.

-Let the Repair Cure
+Let the Area Cure Properly

 Wondering what steps you need to take to do asphalt driveway repair yourself?
 It's easy as can be!
-Follow our quick guide at the link and you'll be ready to seal up your driveway before temperatures start to drop.
+Follow our quick guide at the link below, and you'll be ready to seal up your driveway before temperatures start to drop.